Mathuv/guides-django/series_3/part_08.rst

 This is the second part of getting our code ready for production.
 The last part focused on CSS, this section will focus on prepping our javascript for production.
 Review of section points:

 * Requirements for production js
-* Create our production js task
+* Create our production webpack task
-* Configure our production js task
+* Configure our production webpack task
 * Tell Gulp about our new task
-* Run production js task
+* Run production webpack task

 Requirements for production js
 ------------------------------